Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Toukley - Norah Head, placing the area among the bottom 25% of areas assessed nationally

-By 2041, Toukley - Norah Head is projected to grow by 1,739 residents.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+The estimated population per dwelling approval is 543 people, reflecting its quiet development environment.
+According to the latest AreaSearch quarterly estimate, Toukley - Norah Head's population is forecasted to grow by 1,739 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development